 After the Mexican-American War (1846-48) and the Reform War (1858-1861) the French forces occupied Mexico, because the Mexican treasury was bankrupt and could not pay debt owed to France.
 A virtually unstoppable force of 6,000 French troops marched toward Mexico City.

 On May 5th the force of 6,000 French troops, the premiere army in the world, attacked Mexican army troops of around 2,000.
 The Mexicans crushed the French in one of the world’s all-time unlikely upsets.
 It was not a strategic victory in the war, but an emotional and symbolic one.
-In fact, a year later the French would occupy Mexico City with 30,000 troops for three years before Mexico was recovered, with policial and military help from the post-Civil-War U.S. so nice then, no country in the Americas has been successfully invaded by a European force.
+In fact, a year later the French would occupy Mexico City with 30,000 troops for three years before Mexico was recovered, with policial and military help from the post-Civil-War U.S. Since then, no country in the Americas has been successfully invaded by a European force.

 Cinco de Mayo is a a border festival, celebrated in Mexico, Texas, California and other border states.
 More than a celebration of the Battle of Pueblo, it has become a celebration of Mexican-American heritage.
 Cinco de Mayo is celebrated more in the U.S. than in Canada.